esnet/gdg/website/content/en/docs/gdg/configuration.md

 ##### Legacy Behavior:

-If the datasource has BasicAuth enabled, then we'll attempt to set the auth with the following precedence on matches:
+If the connection has BasicAuth enabled, then we'll attempt to set the auth with the following precedence on matches:

 1. Match of DS credentials based on DS name.
 2. Match URL regex for the DS if regex specified.